Accommodation

 - PGCE students

-- Graduate students domiciled overseas, including Erasmus
+- New graduate students domiciled overseas, including Erasmus

 Within each priority band, accommodation is awarded on a first-come-first-served basis.
 Students within each priority band will be notified in advance of the date their accommodation bookings open and the window within which bookings can be made.
 The allocation of rooms from second year onwards is decided by a ballot, run by current graduate students.